-Abstract: The mobility of passengers in air travel may be greatly improved if the occurrence of flight delays and its impacts are lessened.
+Abstract: The mobility of passengers in air travel may be greatly improved if the occurrence of flight delays and its immediate impacts are lessened.
 The analysis of delayed flight details of all domestic flights from low-cost airlines operating at NAIA Terminal 4 will help determine the causes of delays and the trend of arriving and departing flights for the year 2015.
-Factors causing the delays were characterized and analyzed in this paper, including the number of times a cause of delay occurred and total accumulated time of delay at NAIA Terminal 4.
+In this paper, factors causing the delays were characterized and analyzed including the number of times delay occurred and the total accumulated time of delay at NAIA Terminal 4.
 The research revealed that the most impactful cause of delay was due to runway restrictions and staff shortage at the destination airport.
-This cause of delay occurred 2,893 times and caused about 213,412 minutes of delay.
+These causes of delay occurred 2,893 times and caused about 213,412 minutes of delay.

-Keywords: Air Travel, Flight Delays, Causes of Flight Delays, Operations and Management of Air Transport
+Keywords: Air travel, Flight delays, Causes of flight delays, Operations and management of air transport